Here’s a repost of a short story of mine, an atheist horror story to get you in the mood for Halloween.

 He thought of the students.
 The image came to mind of a jungle explorer who slips into quicksand.
 He struggles but sinks deeper.
 Exhausted, he calls for help, but no one comes.
 His students were like that, living and breathing reason but gradually slipping under.
 He could throw them a rope.

 Perhaps the board figured that a man who’d had a recent brush with death was entitled to a little slack.
 With a bit of breathing room, he courted the press and soon became the darling of the mainstream religious media.
 He next dropped the faith requirement for professors and students and created a new professorship for Atheist Studies.
 He charged the science department with teaching only the scientific consensus—no more Creationism or 6000-year-old earth.
 He launched a project to earn an honorable accreditation for the university rather than one given only to Bible colleges.
-Students would discover the truth, not have it imposed as dogma.
+Students would discover the truth, not be force-fed a dogma.
 Each strategically timed innovation brought a new round of interviews that raised his profile progressively higher.

 Tabernacle had been a stodgy refuge from reality but was evolving in the public mind into an innovator in Christian thought and higher education.
 Despite continuing resistance from all sides, his influential public profile helped convince the board to give him room to explore his new vision.